blay/blay.se/edgeryders.markdown

 together with other peers and without going through the representing phase of trying to influence a decision makers within a political institution to do something about the problem.
-Social innovation has become something of a buzzword lately and often refers to projects that both improve social conditions *and* make a profit.
+Social innovation has become something of a buzzword lately and can refer both to innovation processes that are social and innovation that has a social end.
+Related concepts are also social entrepreneurship that is innovation that both improve social conditions *and* make profit.
 However, the way I interpret the term, it doesn’t have to involve making a profit.
-The profit is there to enable the project to sustain itself over time and this can also be accomplished through other means such as pubic funding or by volunteer efforts.
+The profit can be there to enable the project to sustain itself over time and this can also be accomplished through other means such as pubic funding or by volunteer efforts.

-An example of social innovation is found in an Edgeryders report from Sicily about the Addiopizzo initiative (Zabatino, n.d.).
-This can be described as a variation of the *Fair Trade* motif but being about supporting Sicilian restaurants who refuse to pay bribes to the mafia.
+An example of social innovation is found in an Edgeryders report from Sicily about the Addiopizzo initiative [@addiopizzo].
+This can be described as a variation ofnthe *Fair Trade* motif but being about supporting Sicilian restaurants who refuse to pay bribes to the mafia.
 The initiative is started by a group of young people in Palermo.

 > Addiopizzo is a non-partisan movement and a volunteer association that
 > opposes the Mafia System.
 It promotes a virtuous economic system free
 > from the control of the Mafia through a project called " Critical
 > Consumption’’
 >
+> [
+>
-> (Zabatino, n.d.)
+> @addiopizzo]

 The ’’Critical Consumption’’ project started as a way to index and support those restaurants that dared to challenge the practice of paying